 Last summer the commission wrote to France proposing “a certain number of solutions to remedy the problem”, and France is known to have replied, but there has been silence since.

-Sources suggest the commission is reluctant to be seen to openly criticise France by launching infringement proceedings.
+Sources suggest the commission may be reluctant to be seen to openly criticise France by launching infringement proceedings.